JohnBlue-git/Linux_Note/linux_git.md

 # Discards all changes and staged files.
 git reset --hard <commit>
 git reset --hard HEAD~1
+# If you have run git reset --hard HEAD and still see uncommitted changes with git status, it likely means there are changes in your working directory that are being tracked by Git but are not affected by the reset command.
+# Use git clean -f to remove untracked files
+git clean -f
+# Check for ignored files: Sometimes, .gitignore files can cause files to be ignored by Git.
+These files will not be affected by git reset --hard.
+This command will remove all untracked and ignored files, so use it with caution.
+git clean -fdx

 # Unstages <file>, but preserves its contents. git reset HEAD index.html
 git reset HEAD <file>: